nsfm/dualsense-ts/README.md

 Try out the [example app](https://nsfm.github.io/dualsense-ts/)'s debugger to look for clues.
 Please open an issue on Github if you have questions or something doesn't seem right.

 If something seems wrong, use the debugger to view the report buffer.
 Collect a few buffers in different states if possible.
 Please provide your controller's model number in the report - it's located on the back.
 Some versions have unique quirks.

+## Other Dualsense Variants

+The Dualsense FlexStrike and Dualsense Access controllers are not yet supported.
+This functionality is on the roadmap.

+The PS4 Dualshock controller is not supported.

+## Multiplayer

+Multiple controllers are not yet supported.
+This functionality is coming soon.

 ## Migration Guide